Anna Wilgren: College

 Wilgren began her collegiate career for Minnesota State during the 2018–19 season.
 During her freshman year, she recorded four goals and eight assists in 35 games.
 She led the WCHA, and ranked second in the NCAA with 122 blocked shots.
 Following the season she was named to the WCHA All-Rookie Team.
 During the 2019–20 season in her sophomore year, she recorded six goals and 18 assists in 37 games.
 She led the team in scoring with 24 points, and led the WCHA with 96 blocked shots.
-Following the season she was named to the All-WCHA Third Team.
+Following the season, she was named to the All-WCHA Third Team.

 During the 2020–21 season in her junior year, she recorded one goal and four assists in 16 games, in a season that was shortened due to the COVID-19 pandemic.
 She redshirted during the 2021–22 season, after being invited to the 2022 Olympic Residency Program in preparation for the 2022 Winter Olympics.
 During the 2022–23 season in her senior year, she recorded one goal in three games, before suffering a season-ending injury.
-She served as team captain her final three years at Minnesota State.
+She served as team captain her final three years at Minnesota State, finishing her career with 12 goals and 30 assists in 91 games.

 On April 20, 2023, Wilgren announced she would transfer to Wisconsin for her final year of eligibility.
 She finished her career at Minnesota State with 12 goals and 30 assists in 91 games.
-During the 2023–24 season as a graduate student, she recorded two goals and 20 assists in 40 games.
+During the 2023–24 season as a graduate student, she recorded two goals and 20 assists in 40 games, helping the Badgers reach the 2024 NCAA Championship final, where they lost 1–0 to Ohio State University.